ZhgChg.Li

 //...

-//POST deviceToken to the backend, let the backend query the Apple server, and then return the result to the app for processing
+//POST deviceToken to the backend, ask the backend to query Apple's server, then return the result to the APP for processing

 }

-As described in the process, the app only needs to obtain the temporary identification token (deviceToken)!
+As described in the process, the only thing the APP needs to do is obtain a temporary identification Token (deviceToken)!

-Next, send the deviceToken to our backend API for processing.
+Next, send the deviceToken to our own backend API for processing.

 Backend:

-1. First, log in to the Developer Console Note down the Team ID
+1. First, log in to the Developer Portal and note your Team ID

-2. Then click on the sidebar Certificates, IDs & Profiles to go to the certificate management platform
+2. Then click the sidebar’s Certificates, IDs & Profiles to go to the certificate management platform

 Step 1.
 Create a new Key, check "DeviceCheck"